Ivshti/stremio-client-demo/README.md

 ![Stremio add-ons client](/screenshots/stremio-addons-client.png)

 ## What's this?
-It's an example client of the [stremio-addons](http://github.com/Stremio/stremio-addons) system (which is a multi-client RPC lib).
+It's an example client of the [stremio-addons](http://github.com/Stremio/stremio-addons) system, which is the glue between Stremio and the add-ons.
 It mimics Stremio's Discover interface, and shows all available streams gathered from all add-ons for a selected movie/series/channel/etc.

 **The main purpose of this is to aid developers in creating their own Stremio add-on by showing them how the actual app(s) utilize the add-on client.**